-For the first RR (or Round Zero) can be 200 000 to 500 000 children, and approximately 2 million for subsequent larger scale rounds.
+Type 2 events or outbreaks: The first RR (or Round Zero) can be 100 000 to 400 000 children, and approximately 1-4 million for subsequent larger scale rounds.
+See Tables 5 and 6 for more information.

 It is possible to consider increasing the scope further, in densely populated areas, or if there is evidence of, or potential for, extensive circulation (e.g. outbreak population well connected to a major urban area).
 The geographic scope for response is assessed case-by-case through a detailed risk assessment, informed by discussion with technical experts (i.e. epidemiologists, virologists and country experts), to ensure that all high-risk zones are reached.